AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

     option <Keys.SoftKey>View Effects</Keys.SoftKey> will open the **Effect View window** to let you edit the effect.

+-   The softkey option <Keys.SoftKey>View Playbacks Using Palette</Keys.SoftKey> shows you which playbacks reference the palette you are viewing.

 ## Changing the Content of Palettes

 To edit a palette entry, press <Keys.HardKey>Edit</Keys.HardKey> (<Keys.HardKey>Update Palette</Keys.HardKey> on Pearl